wavesoft/-cernvm-fork/README.md

  * `--ip=<address>` : The IP address to assign to the container.
 If this flag is not specified, a random new IP will be assigned.
  * `--log=<file>` : The file where to write the debug log messages.
  * `--cvmfs=<repository>[,<repository>...]` : The names of the CVMFS repositories to bind-mount from the host OS to the guest OS before booting.
+ * `-o <config>` defines additional arbitrary lxc-container configuration parameters to append in the config file.

 The `cernvm-fork` utility also accepts the following commands: